avivajpeyi/deep_gw_pe_followup/README.rst

 Introduction
 ------------
-Helps arbitrate which PE results are more probable
+Software to determine which q-xeff mode is more probable

+TODO: upload results to zenodo

 Prerequisites
 -------------